Eliyahu Meir Bloch: Early years

 Rabbi Bloch was born in 1894 on Simchas Torah in Telšiai (Telshe), Lithuania, then part of the Russian Empire, to Rabbi Yosef Leib and Chasya Bloch.
 His mother was the daughter of Rabbi Eliezer Gordon and his father therefore served as a maggid shiur in Rabbi Gordon's yeshiva, the Telshe Yeshiva in Telšiai.
 His father later took the positions of rabbi in Varniai and Shadova.
-He returned to Telšiai in 1910 when Rabbi Gordon passed away and succeeded him as the community's rabbi and rosh yeshiva.
+He returned to Telšiai in 1910 when Rabbi Gordon died and succeeded him as the community's rabbi and rosh yeshiva.

 Rabbinic career

 He married Rivka Kaplan, the daughter of the influential Klaipėda (Memel) merchant, Avraham Moshe Kaplan, and therefore moved to Klaipėda where he lived for eight years, studying Torah and delivering shiurim (Torah classes).
 In 1929, he returned to Telšiai and was appointed as one of the heads of the yeshiva.
-During this time, he was involvled in the World Agudath Israel.
+During this time, he was involved in the World Agudath Israel.

 The Holocaust

 In 1940, the Soviets occupied Lithuania and evicted the Telshe Yeshiva from their building, converting it into a military hospital.
 Combined with the fact that they were under Soviet rule and forbidden from teaching religion under the anti-religious Soviet laws, was the Nazi threat of overtaking Europe and exterminating its Jews.
-It was therefore decided that the yeshiva should move to the United States.
+It was therefore decided that the yeshiva should move to the United States in 1941.
 Rabbi Bloch was sent to America together with Rabbi Chaim Mordechai Katz to arrange for the yeshiva's emigration.
 While they were in America, news reached them of the Nazi occupation of Lithuania, and out of touch with their families and yeshiva, they realized that their only option would be to reopen the yeshiva from scratch in the United States.
 They would later discover that their families and the whole yeshiva had been killed out by the Nazis.